A Joint Quantum Computing, Neural Network and Embedding Theory Approach for the Derivation of the Universal Functional: Fundamental Concepts and Methodologies

 where $\hat{T}$, $\hat{W}$ and $\hat{V}_{\text{ext}}$ are the kinetic, the 2-body-interaction and the external potential contributions, respectively.
 These terms are expressed in second quantization.
 In general, any Hamiltonian that allows for a splitting into two or more parts can be described by a functional theory.
 This requires an additional quantity, like the density $\rho(r)$ or the one-particle reduced density matrix (1-RDM) $\gamma$ \cite{Xu2022}.
-The 1-RDM is the crucial quantity as it is the input variable of the RDM-functional, which can be used for numerous different Hamiltonians allowing for a higher degree of versatility compared to a density-functional.
-Additionally, within an orbital framework, the 1-RDM instead of the density is a more natural choice when discussing changes in the potentials \cite{Giesbertz2019}.
+The 1-RDM is the crucial quantity as it is the input variable of the RDM-functional and can be used for numerous different Hamiltonians, allowing for a higher degree of versatility compared to a density-functional.
+This gives more variability, especially within the context of lattice models like the Hubbard model, as we can freely change both the hopping strengths as well as the on-site external potentials.
+On the other hand, the DFT formalism for Hubbard models only accommodates changes in the on-site external potential.
+Additionally, within an orbital framework, the 1-RDM is a more natural choice when discussing changes in the potentials \cite{Giesbertz2019}.
 The spin-unpolarized 1-RDM is defined as

-where the sum over $\sigma$ is over all spins and $\hat{a}_{\sigma, i}^{(\dagger)}$ the associated creation and annihilation operators acting upon the many-body wavefunction $\ket{\Psi}$.
-A spin-dependent extension to the formalism is straightforward to define for systems with spin-dependent energy-terms.
-These are however not investigated in this work.
+where the sum over $\sigma$ is over all spins, and the associated creation and annihilation operators, $\hat{a}_{\sigma, i}^{(\dagger)}$, act upon the many-body wavefunction $\ket{\Psi}$.
+A spin-dependent extension to the formalism is straightforward to define but is beyond the scope of this work.
 In Eq.~\eqref{equ:QuantumChemistryHamiltonian}, parts of the energy are then described by $\rho(r)$ and $\gamma$ as